errilaz/pocketpress/README.md

     prop "-some-nonstandard" "value"
 ```

 All CSS properties are pre-defined functions.
 The `continue` property is called `_continue` to work with JS syntax.
+Known
+vendor-specific properties are also available (without the leading `-`).

 ## Inline Styles